-The best shoes for Peloton and indoor cycling are essential for your workout on some of the best exercise bikes.
-Unlike sneakers, cycling shoes clip into a bike’s pedals, which not only makes them more secure, but also provides more power while you’re cycling.
+So you've got a Peloton bike and now you're looking for the shoes to help you spin more efficiently?
+The best shoes for Peloton, and any indoor cycling bike for that matter, make reaching your goals that little bit easier.
+Unlike sneakers or your favorite running shoes, cycling shoes clip into a bike’s pedals, which not only makes them more secure, but also provides more power while you’re cycling.

 Aside from the clip, the best spin shoes are made with velcro to allow for fast access and removal, are lightweight, and have a stiffer sole bottom than sneakers.
 Even though bikes like the Peloton do not require you to wear spin shoes, they’re highly recommended to fully capitalize on your workout.